 Our community and prison work takes an integrated multi-agency approach, including working with the police, and is informed by the best possible evidence.
 This enables our delivery teams in Wolverhampton and Bristol to effectively reduce the harms caused by gangs.
-Our teams engage offenders as part of our offender management and resettlement services in prisons and through the gate, supporting rehabilitation.
+Our teams engage people with convictions as part of our offender management and resettlement services in prisons and through the gate, supporting rehabilitation.

 Our community-based gangs work in Wolverhampton and Bristol engages individuals, families, schools and communities to support young people at risk of gang involvement and those looking to leave a gang.
 We take a whole family approach, building strong and consistent relationships with young people whilst focusing on improving educational and employment outcomes to develop existing strengths and manage risks.

 Catch22’s HMP Thameside Gangs Service was introduced in April 2013 to reduce the risk posed by gang-involved prisoners, and now runs in four other prisons.
 Run by professionals with an extensive knowledge and understanding of gang culture, the service aims to capitalise on the ‘teachable moments’ prompted by prison sentences to encourage people to leave gang lifestyles behind.
 Specifically, the service targets coping and communication skills, and identifies positive educational and employment opportunities for people to pursue on release.

 ‘I am convinced that the work they have done has prevented serious harm to many prisoners.
 It is their drive and their understanding of the problem that has made Thameside the safe place that prisoners now consider that it is.’